AllanKamimura/DSA/leetcode/stack/0084_largest-rectangle-in-histogram/README.md

 #### Explanation

 The core idea is to use an increasing monotonic stack to keep track of the heights.
-Each element is going to be a tuple of (index, height).
+Each element is going to be a tuple of (index, height), where the index marks the starting index of the rectangle with each height, so each element in the stack is a candidate rectangle.

 - If the new height is greater than the top of the stack, we append it.
 This means that we can extent the rectangle with height = "top of the stack" one width to the right.